meilisearch/documentation/guides/advanced_guides/faceted_search.md

   }'
 ```

+In the above example, `director`, `producer`, `genres` and `production_companies` will be used as facets.

-You can now search your documents.
+You can now search your documents and use query parameters.

-Say you want to get movies matching "thriller" classified as either horror **or** mystery **and** directed by Jordan Peele.
-You would use the following CURL command:
+You can filter on facets.
+For instance, say you want to get movies matching "thriller" classified as either horror **or** mystery **and** directed by Jordan Peele.
+You have to use the following CURL command:

 ```bash
 $ curl --get 'http://localhost:7700/indexes/movies/search' \